 ONE LIBERTY PROPERTIES, INC.

 The Board of Directors (the “Board”) of One Liberty Properties, Inc. (the “Company”) has adopted the following Corporate Governance Guidelines (the “Guidelines”) to assist the Board in the exercise of its responsibilities and to serve the best interests of the Company and its stockholders.
 These Guidelines should be interpreted in the context of all applicable laws and the Company’s Articles of Amendment and Restatement (the “Charter”), the Amended and Restated By-laws (the “Bylaws”), and other corporate governance documents.
-The Guidelines are subject to modification from time to time by the Board as the Board may deem appropriate in the best interests of the Company and its stockholders or as required by applicable laws and regulations.
+The Guidelines are subject to modification from time to time by the Board as it deems appropriate in the best interests of the Company or as required by applicable laws and regulations.
 In the event of any inconsistency between the Charter and/or Bylaws (collectively the “Organizational Documents”), on the one hand, and these Guidelines or the charters of the several committees of the Board on the other hand, the Organizational Documents shall govern.

 These Guidelines shall be made available on the Company’s website at www.1liberty.com and to any stockholder who requests a copy.